Find Adventure Along The ParkwayBack to Top of List

-Investigate Great Smoky Arts & Crafts Community/The Glades
+Visit the Great Smoky Arts & Crafts CommunityBack to Top of List

 Historical cabins, farmhouses and churches are maintained in Cades Cove, a western valley in Great Smoky Mountains National Park.
 First settled by Europeans in 1819, today, the National Park Service maintains a historical and cultural preserve of log cabins, churches and other structures.
 The 11-mile one-way road passes by 19 numbered tour stops as identified in the pamphlet available at the entrance.
 Be sure to bring your camera in hopes of spotting wildlife such as deer, bear, turkey, owl and fox.
 If you prefer, you can also experience the loop on horseback or bicycle!